My Angelina Jolie Experience in Ta Prohm

 April 25, 2008

 AJ was in Ta Prohm, a ruined ancient temple within Angkor Archaeological Park.
-I don’t just mean yours truly, but also the famous AJ: Angelina Jolie.
-The actress-humanitarian-mother shot some scenes for Lara Croft: Tomb Raider in the Angkor complex, but most memorably in Ta Prohm.
+I wasn’t only referring to yours truly but also the famous AJ: Angelina Jolie.
+The actress-humanitarian-mother shot some scenes for Lara Croft: Tomb Raider in the Angkor complex, most memorably in Ta Prohm.

-This AJ found himself walking in that exact same courtyard.
-It looked very much as it did in the film.
+This AJ found himself walking in that exact same courtyard that looked very much as it did in the film.
 I felt as if I walked into the scene.
-Alas, the only AJ there was…me!
+Alas, the only AJ there was – me!
 Thus began my Angelina Jolie experience in Ta Prohm.

-In fact, the real life Ta Prohm is akin to a movie set.
-And that courtyard is its centerpiece.
-Eerily beautiful.
-It has become a virtual arena where the battle between nature and man-made formidable fortresses is played out.
-Serpentine roots of banyan, fig, and silk-cotton trees have slowly strangled the corridors and columns of the temple over the centuries.
-Time is on nature’s side.
-You don’t see the actual movement but the dynamism is evident in the rubble, as if the temple had been demolished by an earthquake.
-The trees here have talons that hold the temple in its unrelenting grip; their massive trunks crack solid walls of stone apart.
-Tons of hard rocks are no match to the exuberance of life.
+In fact, the real life Ta Prohm was akin to a movie set, and that courtyard was its centerpiece.
+Eerily beautiful, it had become a virtual arena where the battle between nature and man-made formidable fortresses was played out.
+Serpentine roots of banyan, fig, and silk-cotton trees had slowly strangled the corridors and columns of the temple over the centuries.
+Time was on nature’s side.
+The actual movement was invisible, but the dynamism was evident in the rubble, as if the temple had been demolished by an earthquake.
+The trees here had talons that held the temple in its unrelenting grip; their massive trunks cracked solid walls of stone apart.
+Tons of hard rocks were no match to the exuberance of life.

-Even from afar, this temple is unmistakably different.
-Unlike the temple-mountains – Angkor Wat and Bayon, Ta Prohm is sprawling rather than imposing.
+Even from afar, the temple was unmistakably different.
+Unlike the temple-mountains – Angkor Wat and Bayon, Ta Prohm was sprawling rather than imposing.
 No sense of the majestic here.
-In contrast, a long pathway through the rainforest leads to a crumbling gate.
+In contrast, a long pathway through the rainforest led to a crumbling gate.
 The archway seemed perilously unsteady and threatened to topple.
 Some parts of the temple were cordoned off because of instability of the ruins.

 Archaeologists intentionally left the temple in a partial state of ruin.
 For good reason.
 The sight of the encroaching forest and the temple eternally entwined was surreal.
 But then again, a throng of tourists and unsightly boardwalks made it look like Universal Studios instead.
 Perhaps owing to its smaller size, it was harder to lose the crowds here than in Angkor Wat and Bayon.
 Nevertheless, I could imagine what it must have been like for the first European explorers who discovered Angkor.

 Inside the temple, crouching was the only way to go.
-It felt like a cavern, much like the one in the movie where AJ, as Lara Croft, fell into and battled a multi-limbed, four-faced Brahma made of stone.
-Interestingly, Ta Prohm means “ancestor Brahma.”
+It was akin to a cavern, much like the one in the movie where AJ, as Lara Croft, fell into and battled a multi-limbed, four-faced Brahma made of stone, only smaller.
+Interestingly, Ta Prohm was named after “ancestor Brahma.”

 Like AJ in the movie, I heard echoes of children’s laughter too.
 I saw four of them at a large window, gawking at the procession of tourists.
 They seemed out-of-place there, much like that mysterious girl in the movie.
 There were no local children milling about in neighboring Angkor Wat and Bayon.

 Outside the temple, I met a boy, smeared with dirt.
 He did not utter a word, but his searching face said it all.
 Alms.
 Such children panhandling in the temple grounds must have touched the other AJ’s heart.
-Of course, the whole celebrity-watching world knows that after shooting the film, she went back to Cambodia and adopted a Khmer orphan she named Maddox.
+As the whole celebrity-watching world would soon know, she went back to Cambodia to adopt a Khmer orphan she named Maddox.
 No such luck for the children with this AJ.

-Ta Prohm offered me a glimpse of what Angelina Jolie had experienced, and had probably fallen in love with, in this country – that distinctly Cambodian complementary charm of the ancient and the innocent, of past glories and present struggles.
+Ta Prohm offered me a glimpse of what Angelina Jolie had experienced, and had most likely fallen in love with, in this country – that distinctly Cambodian complementary charm of the ancient and the innocent, of past glories and present struggles.

 haha bro?
 I like the way you write, you a gifted… naks… Kaya lang ok na sana mga pics except for the last… haha